apguan/weather-app/README.md

 #### To run development mode

-Run 'npm install' - this will install all dependencies needed
+Run `npm install` - this will install all dependencies needed

 To launch the development server, run `yarn start` and visit `http://localhost:3000/`